 Gochujang Pasta

 How to Make Gochujang Pasta

-1. Cook the pasta.
-Fill a large pot of water and salt and bring to a boil on high heat.
-Cook your pasta about 1 minute shy from package instructions or until al dente.
-Reserve about 1/2 cup of pasta water.
+1. Bring a large pot of salted water to a boil over high heat.
+Cook the pasta until al dente according to the package instructions.
+Reserve 1/2 cup of pasta water

-2. Saute the shallots and garlic.
-In a large skillet, melt your butter on medium heat.
-Then saute the minced garlic and diced shallots until golden brown.
+2. In a large skillet, melt your butter on medium-low heat.
+Add the minced garlic and diced shallots and saute until fragrant and lightly browned and caramelized about 2 minutes.

-6. Serve.
-Top the gochujang noodles with green onions and freshly shredded parmesan cheese and enjoy!
+1. Top with chopped chives, and more freshly shredded parmesan cheese and enjoy!

-• Saute the garlic and shallots on medium heat.
-This is an important step for a rich and robust aromatic flavor.
-Make sure to cook the garlic and shallots low and slow until golden brown and caramelized.
+• Saute the garlic and shallots on medium-low heat.
+This is an important step for a robust aromatic flavor.
+Make sure to cook the garlic and shallots low and slow until lightly golden brown.

-• Cook the gochujang before adding the heavy cream.
-Cooking the gochujang toasts the chili paste and allows it time to mellow out the spice level.
+• Cook the gochujang for at least 1 minute.
+Toasting the chili paste and allows it time to mellow out the spice level.

 Storage Instructions

-These gochujang noodles are best served immediately.
-But, you can store this gochujang pasta in an airtight container in the refrigerator for up to 5 days.
+This gochujang pasta is best served immediately.
+But, you can store the pasta in an airtight container in the refrigerator for up to 5 days.

+Gochujang Pasta